 Research has made it clear that this growing problem can’t be dismissed as “kids being kids.”
 Bullying can affect children’s attendance, schoolwork, mental and physical health.

 Our school is committed to providing all students with a safe and secure learning environment.
 At Noah Webster Schools, we believe one of the best ways to do this is by working closely with and involving parents.

 We encourage students to always report instances of bullying to an adult at school and an adult at home.
+We talk about the definition of bullying (when someone repeatedly and on purpose says or does mean or hurtful things to another person who has a hard time defending themselves) and how to be an Upstander (someone who reports bullying to an adult and/or helps a person being bullied).
 If you learn that your child has been bullied at school, please report it to your child’s teacher.

 By working together, we can make sure all students have a positive experience in school this year and in the years to come!